How To Use Companion Planting Strategies To Maximize Your Home Garden Yield

 Potatoes are believed to have originated in the highlands of the Andes in western South America.
 In fact, researchers believe people started growing potatoes in that region as early as 8,000 to 5,000 BC.

-Friends: Potato companion plants include beans, cabbage, eggplant, peas, and corn.
+Friends: Potato companion plants include beans, cabbage, peas, and corn.
 Marigolds planted near potato patches help deter beetles and horseradish will provide overall protection to potatoes.

 Foes: Tomatoes as they are prone to blight, which can also affect potatoes, so they make poor companions for potatoes.